Rank Dynamics for Functional Data: Summary Measures for Rank Processes

-\textbf{Subject-specific rank stability.} If one makes the assumption that the underlying rank process is smooth, one can define a rank derivative $R'(t)$, $t \in \mathcal{T}$.
+\paragraph{Subject-specific rank dynamics} For smooth rank processes, one can define a rank derivative $R'(t)$, $t \in \mathcal{T}$.
 If it is non-zero, then the subject's rank trajectory crosses the trajectories of other subjects, i.e., the rank of the subject will change over time.
-Obvious measures include
+Pertinent measures include

-These are additional measures of how variable the rank of a subject is over the time interval.
-In practice, $R_i'(t)$ may be estimated using for example local polynomial smoothing.\\

-\textbf{Population rank stability.} Since $\E(R(t)) = 1/2$ for all $t \in [0,1]$, we have that $\E(R'(t))=0$ under mild assumptions.
-Although the mean functions are therefore not interesting, the variation of $R'$ on subdomains is of interest, as it can pinpoint temporal regions where ranks tend to , i.e., where the intensity of pairwise crossings of the functional trajectories is high.
-We define time-dependent rank stability through
+quantifying how variable the rank of a subject is over the time interval. \paragraph{Population rank stability} Since $\E[R(t)] = 1/2$ for all $t \in [0,1]$, we have that $\E[R'(t)]=0$ under mild assumptions.
+Although the mean functions are therefore not interesting, the variation of $R'$ on subdomains is of interest, as it can pinpoint temporal regions where ranks tend to change and the intensity of pairwise crossings of the rank trajectories is high.
+We define time-dependent rank stability as